Thomas Capano

 Thomas Joseph Capano (October 11, 1949 – September 19, 2011) was a disbarred American lawyer and former Delaware deputy attorney general who was convicted of the 1996 murder of Anne Marie Fahey, his former lover.

 Background

-Thomas Capano, a prominent Democrat, was one of four brothers.
-Capano belonged to a prominent family of Delaware real estate developers and building contractors.
+Thomas Capano, one of four brothers, belonged to a prominent family of Delaware real estate developers and building contractors.
+Thomas graduated from Archmere Academy in Claymont, Delaware.
 He became an affluent lawyer, state prosecutor, Wilmington city attorney, legal counsel to Governor Mike Castle, and political consultant, well known in Delaware's political circles.

 In 1994, Capano was a partner at the Wilmington office of Saul Ewing LLP when he became involved with 28-year-old Anne Marie Fahey, the appointments secretary to then-Governor Tom Carper.
 Married with four daughters, Capano separated from his wife Kay the following year.
-In September 1995, while still involved with Capano, Fahey began another relationship with Michael Scanlan.
+In September 1995, after breaking things off with Capano, Fahey began a relationship with Michael Scanlan.

 Fahey's disappearance and investigation

 Fahey was last seen alive on June 27, 1996, when she went to dinner with Capano in Philadelphia.
 Fahey's family reported her missing on June 30.
 After an extensive search, the FBI joined in the investigation in July and a federal grand jury heard evidence for over a year.
 Capano, the last known person to have seen Fahey alive, was the prime suspect.
 He was arrested for her murder in November 1997, over sixteen months after her disappearance.
 However, Fahey's body was never found, and prosecutors were unable to establish the cause or manner of her death.

 Prosecutors alleged that Capano murdered Fahey at the house he rented and, with the assistance of his brother Gerry, dumped her body in the Atlantic Ocean.
 Gerry owned a boat and, when it was sold, its two anchors were missing.
 On November 8, 1997, Gerry was interviewed by detectives and told them that Capano had borrowed the boat and admitted that he had murdered someone who was attempting to extort him.
 They went to Stone Harbor, New Jersey, with a large cooler that contained Fahey's body, sailed 62 mi out to sea, and pushed the cooler overboard.
 Gerry told police that Capano shot the cooler in order to sink it, but that the cooler remained afloat in the water.
 Capano then retrieved the cooler, removed the body, and wrapped the anchor chains around it.
 He also asked Gerry to help dispose of a blood-stained sofa and carpet into a dumpster, which was managed by a third brother, Louis.
 Capano instructed Louis to empty the dumpsters outside of their regular schedule.
 The empty cooler was found on July 4, 1996, by a local fisherman.

 Investigators did not have a murder weapon or a body, nor any evidence that Capano had purchased a gun.
 However, Capano's other mistress, Debby MacIntyre, had bought a gun and admitted having supplied the weapon to Capano.